Reading (and Understanding) Derek Parfit

 Millennials

-I remember, a good while back when I was in a managerial/quasi-managerial role (just to keep it vague) in an investment bank, an occasion when anyone who was managerial/managerial-adjacent was brought into a half-day session organised by HR about how to deal with Millennials.
+At some unspecified time in the past, when I was in a managerial/quasi-managerial role in an investment bank (keep it vague, Matt, keep it vague), we had An Occasion when anyone who was managerial/managerial-adjacent was brought into a half-day session organised by HR about how to deal with Millennials.
 The reason?
 We were having a lot of problems around retention for graduate Millennial joiners in our most recent year group, and we wanted to stop the rot.

 But I knew why the Millennials were really leaving.
 In the problematic year group, a few people had been placed, post-internship, with a part of the organisation that had been deemed non-profitable.
 They were laid off rather than places being found for them elsewhere.
 This was a violation of an implicit contract that this and similar organisations had at the time – while we might have a lot of churn and instability, we would not crap on people fresh out of an internship by making them redundant, no matter what.
 The norm would be that you would reassign them.
 They’ve been around for a few years?
 Fine, it’s open season.
 But less than 12 months after starting full-time work?
 Nope.